By Butch Bridges

 UPDATE: We decided on Saturday April 11, 2009 to add a smaller storage shed off the side of the main shed using 4 pallets and a 2X4 frame, fold-up roof attached with 4 hinges.

-After looking over my webpage on the pallet shed, a man in Florida decided to try his luck making one in his backyard.
+A man in Florida decided to try his luck making one in his backyard.
 He incorporated some new ideas of his own, resulting in a really nice shed made from recycled pallets.

 View 1 View 2 View 3 View 4 View 5 View 6